Liposuction Pain and Recovery

 More importantly, following all the post-operative instructions provided by your plastic surgeon will significantly help manage any pain or discomfort you feel.

-If you want to learn more about liposuction pain and what to expect during your recovery, do not hesitate to get in touch with Dr. Mendieta.
-Contact us at 305-570-7634 or fill our online form to schedule a consultation.
+If you want to learn more about liposuction and what to expect during your recovery, do not hesitate to get in touch with Dr. Mendieta.
+Call us at 305-570-7634 or simply contact us online form to schedule a consultation.